Habits (Stay High): Promotion

 In an interview with French website Pure Charts, the singer stated that she only performs the original version of "Habits (Stay High)" because she considers it "more proper" for live performances than the remix version.

 The music video for "Stay High" was directed by Motellet Film.
 The duo used the same footage of the second music video for "Habits (Stay High)" and applied slow motion in all the scenes.
 Pedro Kurtz of Brazilian website A Gambiarra stated that the effect was used to cause a "feeling of intoxication" which was "perfectly applied and aligned" to the scenes.
 Also, Michael Cragg of The Guardian said that "the woozy remix perfectly suits the permanently dazed, alcohol-fuelled feel of the slow motion video".
 The Guardian's website premiered the video on 4 April 2014, while the singer released it on her Vevo channel on YouTube the same day.
 On 11 April 2014, it was released on the iTunes Store.
-0n 29 December 2022, the clip surpassed the one-billion views on YouTube.
+On 29 December 2022, the clip surpassed the one-billion views on YouTube.